You can feel confident that your money is safe with GS Bank.

 Phishing is a term that describes the fraudulent use of electronic communications—most often email.
 Phishing happens when someone attempts to gain access to your personal information for the purposes of identity theft.

-Important note: GS Bank will NEVER send you an email asking you to respond with your personal information.
+Important note: GS Bank will NEVER send you an email asking you to respond via email with your personal information.

 Phishers most often use email communications to encourage you to reveal your personal information.
 These emails falsely claim to be from a business or organization that you may deal with—for example, an Internet service provider, a bank, an online payment service, or even a government agency.

 Never give out personal or financial information to anyone who asks you to update, validate, or confirm your Account information.
-Only give out your information if you have initiated contact with us, and you’re certain you are dealing with GS Bank.
+Only give out your information if you’re certain you are dealing with GS Bank.
+If we have initiated contact with you, we will always give you the option to call us back at the phone number on our website so you can be certain you are speaking with GS Bank.

 Avoid replying to emails that look suspicious, or that ask for personal information such as your Social Security Number, Account number, or Password.